thecneu/gulp-webpack-starter/README.md

 ##

-Basic opinionated gulp webpack starter.
+Basic gulp webpack starter.
 Webpack can be run solo, but some people like using gulp, and like having other tasks that webpack does not accomplish in their builds.
-I like gulp.
+I like gulp.... sometimes...

-TODO:

-Fix Browsersync
-Fix Eslint
+I am not fully vested in Webpack yet as the sole bundler/loader.
+I like to leave some tasks accomplished with Gulp and let Webpack be used mainly for its loader and bundler.

+**Features:**

+* Webpack to bundle main/vendor js and browser components
+* Babel to use ES6
+* SCSS Compiling, can be both inside Webpack bundle using sass-loader, and outside (for reset and critical CSS) if desired
+* ESLint for JS syntax and style
+* Bower integration
+* Static Asset copy via "common" task (when not coming from inside Webpack)

 ## Gulp